kevinfiol/fireblog/README.md

 Fireblog
 ===

+## THIS PROJECT IS DEFUNCT & ABANDONED

+Google made some drastic changes to Firebase/Firestore since I created this.
+I also made some questionable design decisions on this project that I would advise against these days.
+I intend to write a post-mortem on my site eventually.
+Stay tuned.

+___

 [Demo Instance](https://fireblog.now.sh/)

 Fireblog is a minimal, clean, blogging solution powered by [Google Firebase](https://firebase.google.com/) Realtime Database and [Mithril.js](https://mithril.js.org).
 Among the features are: